Work trade applications will be accepted for Winter Count 2023 beginning on November 1, 2022.

 We will be digging sump holes, setting up the kitchen, wall tents, flies, jelly fish, teaching areas, signs, bulletin board, firewood, main fire set up, etc. A good working knowledge of basic knots is highly recommended, i.e. trucker’s hitch with a slippery figure 8, bowline, half hitch, square knot, clove hitch and sheet bend.

-Kitchen staff orientation starts at 10am Sunday morning.
-We will have a morning shift (6am) and an evening shift (4pm).
-Each member of the crew will be expected to work one shift daily.
-The work schedule will be posted before 4 p.m.
-Sunday afternoon.
-Everyone will be expected to help with kitchen breakdown after the event on Saturday morning.
-Work traders will be required to lift heavy pots, chop/cut vegetables for long periods of time and follow directions!
-If you have personal issues with authority...please do not apply.
-You will also be required to follow health code rules when working with food.
-This means close-toed shoes, tying loose hair back, wearing gloves, shirts, etc. You will need to arrive with a very reliable alarm clock so that you can arrive promptly for your shift.
-The job requires that we prepare a meal for around 600 people in a 2 hour period, which does not allow for tardiness or visiting with friends outside of the crew while working.
+The job requires that we prepare a meal for 500-600 people in a 2 hour period, which does not allow for tardiness or visiting with friends outside of the crew while working.
 We all enjoy having fun and working together in the kitchen but the first priority is feeding the camp.
 Kitchen crew members must have a current Food Handlers Card and must show proof of having it (any state will do).
-They can be obtained online for as little as $7.
+They can be obtained online for about $10.
+AZ Food Handlers Permit

 NOTE: All exchanges and trades must be worked out in advance.
 Do not show up at the gate and expect a work trade position.
 If you know you need to work, plan it in advance.
 You must fill out a work agreement form in order to be eligible.